 In May of 2011, the Student Government Association (SGA) and Students for a Sensible Drug Policy (SSDP) presented the Team with an Equalization Proposal which contained three recommendations for equalizing the judicial protocols for alcohol and marijuana violations.
 Two out of the three recommendations were already consistent with the revised protocol that had been drafted by the AOD Team.
 Philosophically, the AOD Team and the student groups were already in agreement.
 We shared the goal of creating a clearer, simpler, and more transparent protocol to address both alcohol and marijuana violations in a consistent manner.
 The AOD Team developed a revised Judicial Protocol for Alcohol and Marijuana through a thoughtful and collaborative process that included benchmark research of comparable and regional institutions, input from key stakeholders, and shared decision-making with student groups.
 Benchmarked schools included Binghamton, Bradley, Butler, Columbia, Cornell, Cortland, Drake, Elon, Mercer, Syracuse, UMASS Amherst, University of Rochester, and Villanova.
 Student representatives from SSDP and SGA joined the AOD Team in reaching consensus on the details of the final draft.

 The AOD Team is committed to the notion of a fair, reasoned approach to alcohol and marijuana violations that prioritizes evidence-based education and intervention strategies over “punishment.”
 We are also committed to the goal of an equalized system of sanctions for alcohol and marijuana on the basis that both of these violations represent illegal and/or high-risk substance use.
 In addition, the occurrence of any one of these violations identifies a need for education and intervention on behalf of the involved student.
 Finally, the equalization of these violations facilitates a more streamlined, clear, and consistent approach to the adjudication of substance-related conduct.
 Our proposed revisions to the AOD Judicial Protocol were approved by President Rochon in April of 2012.The revised protocol was first implemented during the 2012-2013 academic year.

-For more information on the work of the AOD Team, contact Nancy Reynolds, AOD Team Chair, at firstname.lastname@example.org or 607-274-7933.
+For more information on the AOD Team, contact Nancy Reynolds, AOD Team Chair, at firstname.lastname@example.org or 607-274-7933.